mzxio/red/transcription/the story/book two/Parting kisses at the corner.md

 `2HR MAX`

 Escape or surrender.
 Can’t walk here any more.
-Kicked out by the city.
-Chewed up, spat out, spat on.
+Kicked out.
+Paying rent, taxes, protection money.
 Kicked, punched, robbed.
 Institutional muggers.
-Paying rent, taxes, protection money.
+Chewed up, spat on, spat out.

 “We don’t have to think like that any more.”